digital-blueprint/greenlight-app/README.md

 </template>
 ```

-##### greenlight-reference
+##### greenlight-reference-invalid

-The content of this slot will be shown in a ticket if there is a selfetest found.
+The content of this slot will be shown in a ticket if there was a self-test found.

 Example: